 In May 2021, the Company and a subsidiary of Talen Energy Corporation ("Talen") (each a "Member" and collectively the "Members") entered into a joint venture, Nautilus Cryptomine LLC ("Nautilus"), to develop, construct and operate up to 300 MW of zero-carbon bitcoin mining in Pennsylvania (the "Joint Venture").
-In connection with the Joint Venture, Nautilus simultaneously entered into (i) a ground lease (the "Nautilus Ground Lease"), which includes an electricity supply component, with a related party of Talen, (ii) a Facility Operations Agreement (the "FOA") with a related party of Talen.
+In connection with the Joint Venture, Nautilus simultaneously entered into (i) a ground lease (the "Nautilus Ground Lease"), which includes an electricity supply component, with a related party of Talen, (ii) a Facility Operations Agreement (the "FOA") with a related party of the Company and (3) a Corporate Services Agreement (the "CSA") with a related party of Talen.
 Each Member originally held a 50% interest in the Joint Venture.
 The Company capitalized a portion of the interest on funds borrowed to finance its investments in Nautilus prior to Nautilus commencing its principal operations.
 Capitalized interest costs were \$0 and \$0.9 million for the three and nine months ended September 30, 2023, respectively, and \$0 and \$1.6 million for the three and nine months ended September 30, 2023, the Company received bitcoin distributions from Nautilus with a fair value of \$11.7 million.
 The Company received no bitcoin distributions in 2022.